HeroOfDungeon/Kara.cs-Addon/README.md

-# Kara.cs - Modified
+# Kara.cs - Addon
-A modified version of Kara.cs with a lot of new things like:
+A modified version of Kara.cs including a lot of new things like:

 # Features
 ## Bools: